-Explanation of how lifestyle affects the quality of life of senior citizens.
-Key words: late adulthood, Sheehy, longevity, National Institute on Aging, NIA, behavior, exercise, nutrition, smoking, alcohol, stress, mind, brain, activity, Center for Disease Control, CDC, Association for Advancement of Retired Persons, AARP, Ron Kurtus, School for Champions.
+Key words: Lifestyle, quality of life, late adulthood, longevity, National Institute on Aging, NIA, behavior, exercise, nutrition, smoking, alcohol, stress, mind, brain, activity, Center for Disease Control, CDC, Association for Advancement of Retired Persons, AARP, Eleanor Kurtus, School for Champions.
 Copyright © Restrictions

 Lifestyle Factors Affecting Quality of Life in Late Adulthood

 Studies have shown that the way a person lives his or her life in the later years can make those years exciting for the person.
 These lifestyle factors have more influence on the quality of life than genetics.
 There are numerous benefits from living a healthy lifestyle in the later years.

 - How can late adulthood be an exciting time?

 This lesson will answer those questions.
 Health Disclaimer

 Late adulthood can be exciting

 Mid- and late-adulthood can be an exciting and active time of life, a renaissance.
 Somewhere around the age of fifty, a rebirth occurs followed by a coalescence of all that has been lived and learned and a period of grace and generosity (Sheehy, 1995, p.139).

 In her book New Passages, author Gail Sheehy writes that life after 45 is a stage of life radically altered from what previous generations have experienced.
 She calls it Second Adulthood, a time to open to new and more meaningful ways to be alive (Sheehy, 1995).
 Sheehy says